melezhik/outthentic/README.md

     - For every perl test file gets executed:
         - Require story.pm if exists
         - Iterate over Test::More asserts
-            - Execute story file and save STDOUT in a STDOUT file
+            - Execute story file and save STDOUT in temporary file
-            - Execute Test::More assert against a content of STDOUT file
+            - Execute Test::More asserts against a content of temporary file
         - The end of Test::More asserts iterator
     - The end of execution phase

 # Story checks syntax

 Story check is a bunch of lines STDOUT should match.
-In other words this the list of check expressions, indeed not only check expressions, there are some - comments, blank lines, text blocks , perl expressions and generators we will talk about all of them later.
+In other words this is the list of check expressions, not only check expressions, there are some more - comments, blank lines, text blocks, perl expressions and generators we will talk about all of them later.

 Let's start with check expressions.